 This is the cause or stimulus which defines when to trigger the camera.
-The trigger source can be configured to use the camera's built-in motion detection mechanism or external digital input devices.
+The trigger source can be configured to use the camera's built-in motion detection mechanism.
 There are several choices of trigger sources as shown below.
 Select the item to display the detailed configuration options.
 The input type that triggers the event.